Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Loop-QPC Design

-To facilitate the understanding of the process, we describe the system through three stages, input stage $\boldsymbol{X}$ corresponding to the initial input in the Loop-QPC, intermediate stages $\boldsymbol{I}_n$ that are the signal after going through the unitary portion $n$ times, and output stages $\boldsymbol{Y}_n$ that go to the measurement devices after passing $n$ times through the unitary.
-We use $\RS_\mu=2/3 \; \hat{1}$ and $\RSbar_\mu=1/3 \; \hat{1}$ for the two splitting ratios of the ratio splitters (derivation in App.~\ref{sup:D}), where $\hat{1}$ is the identity, $\mu=i,o$ indicates whether the ratio splitter is at the input ($i$) or output ($o$) of the unitary module, and we denote by $\Loop$ the loop portion.
-We can thus write the evolution as
+Here we describe the evolution of the quantum state in terms of three discrete stages, illustrated in Figs.~\ref{fig:1}(f): the input stage $\boldsymbol{X}$ corresponding to the initial input quantum state in the Loop-QPC, intermediate stages $\boldsymbol{I}_n$ representing the signal after going through the unitary portion $n$ times, and the output stage $\boldsymbol{Y}_n$ for the measurement devices after passing $n$ times through the unitary.
+We denote the ratio splitters as $\RS_\mu$ and $\RSbar_\mu$, where $\mu=i,o$ indicates whether the ratio splitter is at the input ($i$) or output ($o$) of the unitary module, while the hat or tilde stands for different directions.
+We can thus write

-For the experimental realization, we employ an integrated quantum photonic architecture implemented on a SiN chip as our experimental platform, as shown in Fig.~\ref{fig:1}c.
-This architecture minimizes the propagation path length and ensures uniform propagation loss across all paths.
-The structure consists of 15 unit cells.
-Each unit is constructed by a Mach-Zehnder interferometer (MZI) composed of two symmetric (50/50) beam splitters and an internal/external relative phase shift $\theta$/$\phi$.
-This configuration allows for the realization of an arbitrary 6-mode unitary matrix.
-The fundamental transformation of each unit cell is defined as,
+The implementation of an arbitrary 6-mode unitary $\Uop_{\Delta T}$ consists of 15 unit cells, each constructed by a Mach-Zehnder interferometer (MZI) composed of two symmetric (50/50) beam splitters and an internal/external relative phase shift $\theta$ and $\phi$.
+The transformation implemented by each MZI is mathematically described as,

+The initial values for $\theta$ and $\phi$ are computed first using Clements et al. decomposition \cite{clements2016optimal} (see details in Supp.
+Mat.
+B) and further refined through machine learning techniques (see details in Supp.
+Mat.
+C) to enhance the fidelity.
+Our compact phase shifter design shortens each MZI unit cell shown in Fig.~\ref{fig:1}(e), effectively reducing the total propagation loss.
+Thanks to high-quality SiN fabrication, the waveguides achieve an optical transmission ($\alpha$) around 0.6 dB/cm.
+The MZI architecture also facilitates the input/output ratio splitting.